 Charnysh, V., E. Finkel.
 "The Death Camp Eldorado: Political and Economic Effects of Mass Violence."
-(Accepted, APSR)
+(Forthcoming, APSR)

 Charnysh, V., S. Markus.
 2017.
 "The Flexible Few: Oligarchs and Wealth Defense in Developing Democracies".
 Comparative Political Studies.

 Based on an original large-N dataset of individual Ukrainian oligarchs and